Aquascaping Small Tank Contest Information & Rules

 • Do all parts of the aquarium work together to present a harmonious and cohesive whole?

-• Do the plants and animals appear healthy?
+• Do the plants and animals (if used) appear healthy?

 • Hardware should be as inconspicuous as possible and the whole area, including tank glass, should be clean